WilliamGQW/WilliamGQW/README.md

 ### A little about me...
 - 💻 **Graduating in May 2023 and seeking full-time SDE opportunities**
-- 🧑‍💻 I’m currently learning React, TypeScript, and front-end development in general
+- 🧑‍💻 I’m currently honing my skills in TypeScript, and front-end development in general
-- 🖥️ Passionate about Data (Data Science, Data Engineering), Machine Learning, Natural Language Processing, Artificial Intelligence, Cloud Computing, and Full Stack development.
+- 🖥️ Passionate about Full-stack Development, Data (Data Science, Data Engineering), Machine Learning, Natural Language Processing, Artificial Intelligence, Cloud Computing.
 - 👨‍🍳 Always cooking (Chinese, Korean, Japanese...
 You name it.
 Probably I should make an ins account for my dishes.)

 ### Connect with me